SRF says it was founded by Yogananda in 1920. Is it true? And what kind of founding could it be, if so?

 Part of the early history: Swami Dhirananda

 It happens at times that sources or reminiscences do not add up perfectly.
 Be that as it may for now; SRF was definitely not started by a woman in tears and no memories that it had happened.
 If the blocked or failed memory event happened before Christmas 1920, there is no mention that she was Yogananda's first American disciple - her husband was, the available sources tell: He saw Light in the hotel room of Yogananda on Christmas Eve in the Christmas Night, during their first meeting.
 Later Yogananda moved in with the Lewises.
-And if that is so, the story of Alice Hasey telling her about Yogananda (above) might lose much of its meaning.
+And if that is so, the story of Alice Hasey telling her about Yogananda (above) might lose meaning.

 Here is more: Parts of the history of Yogananda's activities in the US are summed up in the very first issue of his own magazine, East-West, under the heading "Work In America":